Berkanktk/CyberSecurity/README.md

 `-j` - include corresponding JohnTheRipper format in output
 `-o FILE` - write output to file (default: STDOUT)
 `-h` - show help message and exit
-## hashidentifier
+## hash-identifier
-Hashidentifier will analyze and output the potential algorithm that is used to hash your input.
+Hash-identifier will analyze and output the potential algorithm that is used to hash your input.
 I would say that it is a better alternative to hashid.
 Supports over 100 hash types.

 Usage:
-`hashidentifier hash`
+`hash-identifier hash`

 Example:
-`hashidentifier 5d7845ac6ee7cfffafc5fe5f35cf666d`
+`hash-identifier 5d7845ac6ee7cfffafc5fe5f35cf666d`
 ## haiti
 Haiti is another great tool to identify a hash type.
 It also returns the format that can be used with john the ripper and hashcat to crack the hash.
 Supports over 500 hash types.